 Growing out of both a place on the menu of the restaurant Cypress as well as a weekly package of seasonal offerings, “Artisan Meat Share offers Chef Craig Deihl's award-winning meats to customers on a daily basis, plus the welcomed addition of gourmet sandwiches, fresh butcher shop products, house-made condiments and more.”

 The delicious products make for an amazing meal or something to take home.
 Great for a long lunch, but beware; dinner may be overshadowed.
+A 10 block walk.

 The second Downtown Charleston restaurant from Mike Latta of FIG fame, the Ordinary shows the same attention to detail for your dining experience as you would expect at FIG. Located in an old bank building, the atmosphere is lively and the food is excellent, as is the service.
 Emphasis is on seafood including a great oyster bar.
 They have a crisp clean approach to presentation and the knowledgeable staff will help pair excellent wines with your menu choices.
+An 8 block walk.

 This uptown establishment has quickly become one of our favorites.
 Casual and comfortable, the food fits right in with the trend of the best Charleston restaurants serving simply but well prepared dishes using locally sourced high quality ingredients.
 They open for breakfast, lunch and dinner and have a wide variety of offerings to suit everyone.
+A 5 minute drive or cab ride.

 All you need to know: this is the only Relais & Châteaux member hotel and restaurant in downtown Charleston.
 That means a consistently high level of service.
 Located in the Planters Inn on the North end of the Market, this is probably the most beautiful dining room in Charleston.
 Excellent for a special occasion, a quiet and elegant dining experience will be yours along with an extensive and high quality wine list.
 Listen to the servers´ recommendations; they know what they are doing, and by all means save room for the signature desserts.
 Here is their website.
 8 blocks